 Whitefield Academy 57, King’s Ridge 6

 King’s Ridge dropped its third straight contest Friday night with Whitefield Academy handing the Tigers a lopsided loss in Mableton.
-The WolfPack have won the last three meetings between the teams.
+The WolfPack have won the last three meetings of the teams.

 Whitefield scored five touchdowns in the first half before driving up the score in the final 24 minutes.
 King’s Ridge was held to a lone touchdown in the fourth quarter.

-King’s Ridge (1-4, 0-3) continues their Region 6-A schedule next week at home against Walker.
+King’s Ridge (1-4, 0-3) continue their Region 6-A schedule next week at home against Walker.

 Mount Paran 27, Mount Pisgah 16